apache/druid/docs/querying/sql-functions.md

 ## ARRAY_OFFSET_OF

 Returns the zero-based index of the first occurrence of the expression in the array.
-Returns null if the value isn't present, or `-1` if `druid.generic.useDefaultValueForNull=true` (deprecated legacy mode).
+Returns null if the value isn't present.

 * **Syntax**: `ARRAY_OFFSET_OF(arr, expr)`
 * **Function type:** Array